msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Increase Sensor Range from 3 to 5.
 * Increase Save Target from 10 to 12.
 * Increase SP from 5 to 7.
-* Change Jäger Dodge from "move" to "move up to".
+* Change Jäger Dodge from "move 3" to "move 1 to 3".
+  * Require at least 1 space of movement to "bail" from Jockeys (see below) and leave some vulnerability to Slowed.
 * Remove Finishing Blow.
 * Add Competitive Edge:
     > "The Atlas has +1 Accuracy on contested skill checks."